jjclowe/comeon-javascript-test/README.md

 npm start
 ```

-Navigate to `//localhost:3000` to view website.
+Now navigate to `//localhost:3000` to view website.

-API server will be running on `//localhost:3001`
+The API server will be running on `//localhost:3001`

-(Requests to `//localhost:3000/api/*` are proxied to API server)
+(Requests to `//localhost:3000/api/*` are proxied to the API server)

 ### Test user accounts